 What happens during the service?

-If you arrange the baptism during the main service, this means your child can be seen to be joining the family of the Church and be welcomed into its membership.
+Having the baptism during the main Sunday service means your child can be seen to be joining the family of the Church and be welcomed into its membership.
 In turn the Church will promise to support and pray for you and your child.

 Prior to your child’s baptism, you will be contacted by either the parish priest, a Lay Minister or Pastoral Assistant, who will arrange a visit to talk to you about baptism, the service, where to sit and when you need to move.
 Some parts of the service will be for the whole congregation to join, some will be for you and the godparents only.